Conquering My First 14er (Gray's And Torrey's)

 We didn't spend too much time at Torrey's with the skies flashing and thundering near the other mountain peaks.
 A member of the team also came down with altitude sickness so it was good time to leave.

 On our descent, it began raining lightly.
 A couple minutes later, we were pelted by hail.
-I couldn't believe it.
+Is this for real?
 Luckily, we were semi-prepared with extra pants, gloves, rain jackets, and ponchos.

 The hail eventually subsided into a steady rain shower, which made navigating the rocky terrain slippery and challenging.
 Our trekking poles helped tremendously.
 Finally, while navigating the switchbacks down, super winds hit us, making our trek along the narrow paths even more dangerous.